mymeaning-ceo/my-bode-project/README.md

 `routes/web/index.js` automatically reads every `.js` file in the same folder and mounts it.
 Some routes like `post` or `admin` are guarded with an auth check. `routes/api/index.js` currently exposes `/stock` endpoints through `stockApi.js`.

 This layout keeps API and web routes separate while avoiding an extra routing layer.

+## Weather integration

+The project exposes `/api/weather/daily` which fetches forecast data from the Korean Meteorological Administration using `WEATHER_API_KEY`.
+An accompanying `/weather` page displays the information via AJAX.